Rising-Cloud-Examples/bp-python-task/README.md

 applications running on Rising Cloud, without having to worry about any of the basic configuration that is required.

-The boilerplate is functional out of the box.
+This boilerplate is functional out of the box.
 If you follow the steps under the "Using this Boilerplate Repository" without making any changes, you will have made a fully functioning Rising Cloud Task!
 If this is your first time creating a Rising Cloud task of this type, it is recommended to follow those